Wang Wei: Names

-His family name is Wang, and his given name is Wei.
-He chose the courtesy name Mojie, signing his works Wang Weimojie because Wei-mo-Jie (維摩詰) was a reference to Vimalakirti, the central figure of the Buddhist sutra by that name.
-In this holy book of Buddhism, which is partly in the form of a debate with Mañjuśrī (the Bodhisattva of Wisdom), a lay person, Vimalakīrti, expounds the doctrine of Śūnyatā, or emptiness, to an assembly which includes arhats and bodhisattvas, and then culminates with the wordless teaching of silence.
+Wang adopted the courtesy name Mojie and signed many of his works "Wang Weimojie".
+Wei-mo-Jie (維摩詰) was a reference to Vimalakirti, the central figure of the Buddhist sutra by the same name.
+In this Buddhist text presented partly in the form of a debate with Mañjuśrī (the Bodhisattva of Wisdom), the lay devotee Vimalakīrti expounds the doctrine of Śūnyatā, or emptiness, to an assembly that includes arhats and bodhisattvas, and then culminates with the wordless teaching conveyed through silence.

 Life

 Early years

-Born into an aristocratic family, of Han ethnicity, originally from Qixian (present-day Qi County in Shanxi province), Wang Wei's father moved east of the Yellow River to Puzhou, part of the historic Hedong Commandery (today's Yongji, Shanxi).
-Known for his youthful precocity, Wang Wei, the eldest of five brothers, set off for the imperial capital at the age of nineteen, in order to study and take the jinshi civil service entrance examination.
-In the period while residing in Chang'an, before taking the test, Wang's proficiency at poetry and his musical proficiency with the pipa helped him to achieve popularity at the royal court.
-He passed the jinshi examination, in 721, with the first class award (Zhuangyuan), which started his potentially lucrative civil service career.
-Wang Wei's career as an official had its ups and downs.
-His first appointment was as a court musician, or "Deputy Master of Music"; however, he was then demoted to a position of being in charge of a granary in the former province of Jizhou (now the name of a different town Jizhou, in Hebei).
-The reason for this demotion, according to tradition, was Wang's breach of etiquette by performing a lion dance.
+Born into an aristocratic family of Han ethnicity, originally from Qixian (present-day Qi County in Shanxi province), Wang Wei's father moved east of the Yellow River to Puzhou, part of the historic Hedong Commandery (now Yongji, Shanxi).
+Known for his youthful precocity, Wang Wei, the eldest of five brothers, set off for Chang’an, the imperial capital, at the age of nineteen to prepare for the civil service examination.
+While residing in Chang'an before taking the test, Wang gained favor at the court due to his poetic and musical talents, particularly in playing the instrument pipa.
+He passed the palace examination in 721 with top position known as the Zhuangyuan, setting the stage for a potentially lucrative civil service career.

-In any case, this was only a minor setback to his career, and it had a compensation in that it did allow him to travel.
-Then, a series of promotions following this demotion was apparently attributable to a relationship with the prominent governmental minister, poet, and literary scholar Zhang Jiuling, at least until Zhang's 727 demotion to a post in Jingzhou.
-By 728, Wang Wei was back in Chang'an, where he entertained the poet Meng Haoran, who was to become a close friend and poetic colleague.
-At this point, Wang seems to have achieved the rank of Assistant Censor, and then a subsequent governmental promotion, but then later being demoted back to Assistant Censor, with the loss in imperial favor of Zhang Jiuling and the rising political ascendency of Li Linfu.
+Wang Wei's official career experienced ups and downs.
+His initial appointment was a court musician, or "Deputy Master of Music".
+However, he was subsequently demoted to overseeing a granary in the former province of Jizhou (now the name of a different town Jizhou, in Hebei).
+The reason for this demotion was Wang's breach of conventional etiquette by performing a lion dance.
+In any case, this proved to be only a minor setback to his career, and it had a compensatory aspect as it afforded him the opportunity to travel.
+Subsequently, a sequence of promotions following this demotion was apparently attributable to his association with the prominent governmental minister, poet, and literary scholar Zhang Jiuling.
+This connection persisted, at least until Zhang's 727 demotion to a post in Jingzhou.
+By 728, Wang Wei had returned to Chang'an, where he hosted the poet Meng Haoran, forging a close friendship and poetic collaboration.
+At this point, Wang seems to have attained the rank of Assistant Censor, followed by a subsequent promotion within the government.
+However, he experienced a later demotion back to Assistant Censor, coinciding with the decline in imperial favor of Zhang Jiuling and the rising political influence of Li Linfu.
 After his wife's death in 731, he never remarried.
-It was in his role as a government official that Wang Wei was dispatched to Liangzhou, which was then the northwestern frontier of the Chinese empire, and the scene of constant military conflicts.
-By invitation of the local commander, Wang served in this location until returning to Chang'an in 738 or early 739.
+In his capacity as a government official, he was dispatched to Liangzhou, then the northwestern frontier of the Chinese empire and a region marked by continual military conflicts.
+Invited by the local commander, Wang served in this location until his return to Chang'an in 738 or early 739.